-All applications must be made through the MyFalmouth portal although until 31 July 2020 paper applications will be accepted.
+All applications must be made through the MyFalmouth portal.
 The process will include the need to upload supporting information; without which, your application cannot be assessed.

 Appeals

 Once an application has been assessed; students have the right to appeal a decision.
 This option will be available, in My Falmouth, upon completion of the initial assessment.
 An appeal must be submitted within 30 days of the original application decision being made.
 Application decisions can only be appealed once.